Index

 - In 2019, there are a higher percentage of deaths due to respiratory disease in Hull (15.9%) compared to England (13.6%) with the percentages increasing over time among those aged under 75 years.
 However, in 2020, the percentage of deaths due to respiratory disease reduced considerably falling by around one-third (to 11.4% for all ages).
 With the COVID-19 pandemic during lockdowns (and in between lockdowns for the elderly and vulnerable) there was less social contact and as a result less influenza in circulation.
 Furthermore, people who might have been particularly susceptible to respiratory disease may have died from COVID-19 (which does not fall into the category of respiratory disease in terms of the classifications using the International Classification of Diseases) and thus the percentages who died from respiratory disease in 2020 was reduced.

-- Mortality rates from respiratory disease occurring under the age of 75 years are twice as high in Hull compared to England, and the rates have been increasing in Hull over the last 12 years in contrast to an overall reduction in England (slight recent increase).
+- Mortality rates from respiratory disease occurring under the age of 75 years for 2017-19 are twice as high in Hull compared to England, and the rates have been increasing in Hull over the last 12 years in contrast to an overall reduction in England (slight recent increase).
 The differences in even starker for premature mortality from respiratory disease considered to be preventable with rates 124% higher in Hull compared to England among those aged under 75 years.
 Furthermore, for 2001-03 approximately half of premature deaths from respiratory disease were considered to be preventable, but in 2017-19 around two-thirds of premature deaths were considered to be preventable (59% for men and 74% for women).
 One major reason for the difference in Hull is the very high and increasing mortality rate for COPD.

 - Over the three year period 2017-19, there were 408 deaths from respiratory disease which occurred in Hull among people aged under the age of 75 years, and 261 (64%) of them were considered to be preventable.
 People in Hull admitted to hospital as an emergency for COPD were 30% more likely to die within 30 days of that admissions compared to people admitted as an emergency in England.